oguri/glafic2/samples/README.md

  Fit observed arc images to derive the best-fit lens model.

 3. `point.input`
- Fitting a standard quad lens system with sie+shear.
+ Fitting a standard quad lens system with SIE+shear.
 The best-fit Hubble constant is also derived from time delay measurements.
 Try both `chi2_splane 0` (image plane chi^2) and `chi2_splane 1` (source plane chi^2) to see the difference of them.

 4. `clugal.input`
  An example of cluster modeling that consists of a NFW halo and a number of member galaxies modeled by truncated isothermal ellipsoid (pseudo-Jaffe, actually).
 Run `plot_point.py` to check how the code resolves critical curves of small clumps.